 The first step in devising the standards was research-based learning progressions.
-These detail the current information about how a student’s mathematical knowledge, skill, and understanding develops over time.
+These detail the current information about how a student’s mathematical knowledge, skill, and understanding develop over time.

 The Common Core Math Standards strive to provide clarity and specificity.
-Additionally, since open guidelines often lead to ambiguity in standards, they were ignored as much as possible.
+Additionally, the standards ignore open guidelines as much as possible since they often lead to ambiguity in standards.
 The conceptual understanding of crucial ideas was not the sole focus of these guidelines.
 Consistently coming back to organizing principles such as place value and the laws of arithmetic to shape those ideas also plays a major role in this standard.

 The students of this century should learn to read, write, speak, listen, and use language effectively in a plethora of content areas.
-Therefore, to prepare high school students for higher studies and careers, the standards promote the necessary literacy skills and concepts.
+So, in order to prepare high school students for higher studies and careers, the standards promote the necessary literacy skills and concepts.

 The teaching imparted in accordance with the Common Core ready high school students for life outside school.
 This includes inculcating critical-thinking skills.
 As well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.

 Students also learn cogent reasoning and evidence gathering skills.
 These are crucial for success in higher studies, employment, and life.
 The aim of the standards is to produce a truly “literate” person of the 21st century.